 Hallmarked in Birmingham in 1844 by Nathaniel Mills, this fine quality, Victorian, Antique Sterling Silver Castle Top Card Case, features a high relief chased scene of The Scott Memorial on the front, and decorative scroll work on the back.
 The card case measures 4"(10cm) tall, by 2.75"(7cm) wide, and weighs 2.5 ozt.

-Hallmarked in Birmingham in 1835 by Taylor & Perry, this fine, William IV, Antique Sterling Silver Vinaigrette, has a cast lid with a scene of Newstead Abbey, and a pierced and engraved grill.
+Hallmarked in Birmingham in 1835 by Taylor & Perry this remarkable William IV sterling silver vinaigrette is of a rectangular form with a hinged lid.
+The 'castle top' lid is decorated with a high-relief repoussé and chased scene of Newstead Abbey, while the sides are chased with a basket-weave pattern.
+The interior is gilded and has a hinged, pierced gilt grille with a floral and foliate design.
 The vinaigrette measures 1.75"(4.5cm) wide, by 1.25"(3cm) deep.

 Hallmarked in London in 1929 by Blackmore & Fletcher Ltd., this handsome pair of Sterling Silver Fox Hounds, stand proudly on a wooden plinth, and comprise a female and male dog, which is rare to find.
 The plinth bears a plaque with an engraved inscription which reads: "To Major T. H. Sebag-Montefiore, D. S. O., M. C, R. H. A. - M. D. H. - From members of the Royal Artillery Drag Woolwich - 1927 -29".
 The model measures 6.25"(16cm) tall, by 8"(20cm) wide, by 4.25"(11cm) deep.